Wills, Trusts, & The Estate Planning Process in New York

 • Naming executors and trustees.
 A will usually states who will be the executor of an estate, which is the person who will carry out a deceased individual’s wishes listed in the will.
 Wills can also name the trustee of any trusts established in a will, which is the person who will be in charge of carrying out the instructions of the trusts.

 While wills can serve as powerful estate planning tools, they are only effective if they are properly drafted to suit the needs of each individual.
-Whatever stage of life you find yourself in, we can review all of the available options with you and establish a will in a manner that ensures your wishes will be honored.
+Whatever stage of life you find yourself in, our New York estate planning lawyers can review all available options with you and establish a will that reflects your wishes.
+Contact New York Legacy Lawyers today to schedule a consultation.

 Estate Planning Starts with a Last Will & Testament